 Thursday, 10 November 2005

-Iraq documentary on the TV
+Iraq Documentary on the TV

-This morning I saw a documentary done by Italian news channel Rainews 24 on the use of chemical weapons in the attack on Falluja in November last year.
-The documentary showed satellite pictures of use of napalm like phosphorous bombs called MK77, interviews with american soldiers confirming use of chemical weapons, a letter of someone from British defence ministry to their labour party MP Linda Riordan saying that it was true and such bombs have been used and finally, shots of burnt up bodies with their faces contorted in ghastly rictus smiles of agony.
+This morning I saw a documentary done by Italian news channel Rainews 24 on the use of chemical weapons in the allied forces attack on Falluja in November last year.
+The documentary showed satellite pictures of use of napalm-like phosphorous bombs called MK77, interviews with american soldiers confirming use of chemical weapons, a letter of someone from British defence ministry to their labour party MP Linda Riordan saying that it was true and such bombs have been used and finally, shots of burnt up bodies with their faces contorted in ghastly rictus smiles of agony.
 I almost puked.

-My first thought was, how can they show such pictures when people are having breakfasts and getting ready to leave for work?
+My first thought was, how can they show such pictures while people are having breakfasts and getting ready to leave for work?
 A bit later, I could appreciate that without those pictures, it would have been just another story on "false accusations" against the "pro-liberty and pro-democracy liberation forces" of Bush and Blair.

-OK, so you can say that I am a tubelight and that so many persons had been already saying it for months.
-So, wake up and welcome to the real world.
-Yet to think that USA did use chemical bombs on a city where it knew that lot of civilians were present, and that are banned by Geneva convention (though americans never signed that convention), was like a sobering cold shower.
-Of course, they were cynical, they were selfish, they were doing it all for their personal gains but they would stoop so low?
+Yet to think that USA did use chemical bombs on a city where it knew that lot of civilians were present, and these are banned by Geneva convention (though the Americans never signed that convention), was like a sobering cold shower.
+Of course, the Americans were cynical, they were selfish, they were doing it all for their personal gains but they would stoop so low?

 A colleague who had seen that documentary this morning said, "Even if Berlusconi government was perfect for everything else, just for this thing, for having dragged Italy into this war and for making us all accomplices to this shame, I won't vote for this government."